 Placemats inside and out

 Doormats are a necessity, both inside your doorway and just outside the door as well.
 A good, sturdy mat placed right outside your door works as the first line of defense for keeping salt, sand, and mud out of your home.
 Place one right outside the door and encourage family and other guests to wipe their shoes and boots off before coming inside.
 A second mat, just inside your door, works as the second chance to get all of the gunk off of winter footwear.
-Learn some of the best ways to clean hardwood floors.

 Use a boot tray